|Home | About | People | Courses | Undergraduate | Graduate | Student Opportunities | Events | News | Resources|

 108 Applications of Econometrics.
 Synthesis of economic and econometric theory and the application of appropriate econometric methods to real-world problems.
 Data gathering, model building, estimation, and presentation of results.
 Topics include wage determination, input demand, investment behavior, advertising, and macroeconomic forecasting.
 Seminar format.
 Prerequisites: Economics 11, 12, and 15, or 107, or consent.

 109 Review of Econometric Analysis.
 Review of Economics 107 for Quantitative Economics majors who have taken Economics 15.
 Two units.
 Prerequisites: Economics 15, Mathematics 34 (formerly Mathematics 12) and consent.
 Mathematics 70 or 72 (formerly Mathematics 46 or 54) recommended a prerequisites or corequisites.

 114 Behavioral Economics.
 Analysis of economic decision making which incorporates the effects of social, emotional, and cognitive issues.
 Topics considered include heuristics and biases, risks, time preferences, social preferences, matching markets and social networks.
 A familiarity with taking derivatives and using calculus is also expected.
-Prerequisites: Economics 11 and either Ec 24 or Ec 170.
+Prerequisites: Economics 11; and one of EC 24, EC 119, EC 170, or PHIL 38.

 116 Economic Growth: Theory and Applications.
 Theory and experience of